 2. Payroll Management

-In the previous section, we discussed that organizations need to pay their employees the right amount at the right time.
+Organizations need to pay their employees.
 Otherwise, they may face legal and financial consequences.
 Since payroll management involves another category of professionals than HR management, it has been given its own subject rather than being incorporated into HR management.
 Human resources professionals may not be familiar with accounting terminology in accounting software or a module of an enterprise application.

 3. Email Marketing Systems